gridcapa/gridcapa-doc/docs/03-process-documentation/05-swe-cc/data.md

 ### CGMs

 For each border and each direction, the CGM of the first unsecure exchange level is exported in CGMES format.

-(TODO: check if PRAs are applied)
+> **?** TODO: check if PRAs are applied

 On demand, the CGM at the last secure exchange value can also be exported.

 ### CNE files